nickgillian/grt/README.md

 # Gesture Recognition Toolkit (GRT)

-NOTE: This dev branch contains a new version of the GRT with some major changes.

 The Gesture Recognition Toolkit (GRT) is a cross-platform, open-source, C++ machine learning library designed for real-time gesture recognition.

 Build Status: